nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ##PWM Breakout Pins
 We know you really want to do one thing when you get new hardware/software in hand- build robots.
 Well, a robot needs to be able to move to perhaps one day dominate the world.
 To help with this world domination you need servos and motors.
 The C.H.I.P.
 Pro Dev board conveniently has two PWM pins broken out specifically for servos.

-Servos need more volts than the C.H.I.P.
-Pro can supply on it’s own.
-Because of this, you will find the power pins for PWM0 and PWM1 are connected to a 5 volt power supply from the the barrel jack.
-Keep in mind that the max current the power pins can provide are **900mA**.

 Our Linux kernels provide a simple **sysfs** interface to access PWM from.
 The PWM controller is exported as pwmchip0.

 To explore the file structure, connect to C.H.I.P.
 Pro via USB-serial and in the terminal window type: